DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/README.md

 Load and clean FAERS DRUG and REAC files across a selected time period.
 - Normalize drug names using a provided synonym list.
+- Normalize synonym event wher it converts all adverse event terms to uppercase and match against a user-defined synonym list (case-insensitive).
 - Remove duplicates according VigiMatch standards.
 - Match adverse events based on a list of synonyms.
 - Build contingency table for 2x2 analysis.